-How to Budget Your First Paycheck: A Complete Guide for New Grads
+How to Budget Your First Paycheck

 Congratulations!
 You've landed your first "real" job and that first paycheck is hitting your bank account.
 It feels amazing... and maybe a little overwhelming.
 How much should you save?
 What bills come first?
-Can you afford that apartment?
+This guide walks you through exactly how to budget your first paycheck.

 Step 1: Understand Your Take-Home Pay